 This was no exception at the Anantara Peace Haven Tangalle Resort.
 I was almost relieved to see some cloudy and at times, rainy weather, so that I could spend more time in the room.

 The room was spacious, with one of the most comfortable beds I’ve experienced in a long time.
-The stunning bathroom had a glass wall as the partition, which could easily be blacked out with a pull down blind.
-The room was equipped with a huge smart TV, Bose bluetooth sound system, Nespresso coffee machine with lots of capsules, as well as a kettle and a small fridge.
+The stunning bathroom had a partition glass wall, with a black out pull down blind.
+The room was also equipped with a huge smart TV, Bose bluetooth sound system, a Nespresso coffee machine, as well as a kettle and a small fridge.

 I loved the contemporary, classy room decor and the soft furnishings too.
 It was so simple and so wonderfully relaxing to spend time in.
 As I said, I barely wanted to leave it!

 My favourite part of our room was the balcony with a huge daybed overlooking the beachfront, as well as a big table and chairs where we spent hours playing card games.
 The hotel has wisely ensured every room is sea-facing, so no matter where you are, you’re guaranteed to have the most stunning view over the azure Indian Ocean.